-She loved her birthday cake – and I just know anyone special you make this cake for will love it too!
-Please let me know below in the comments if you make this cake and tell me how it turns out and who you made it for.
+She loved her birthday cake – and I just know anyone special you make this Old Fashioned Strawberry Cake for will love it too!
+Please let me know below in the comments if you make this Old Fashioned Strawberry Cake and tell me how it turns out and who you made it for.

 I love to make this strawberry cake for special birthdays.
 It looks so fancy and taste SO GOOD!
 Everyone is always really impressed.